 A vet nurse is bitten on the hand by an anxious dog during a blood draw.
 The bite causes tendon damage requiring surgery and a lengthy rehabilitation period.
 The nurse is unable to work for three months.

-• Workers compensation covers the immediate medical costs and lost earnings for the vet nurse
+• Workers compensation covers the medical costs, rehabilitation and lost wages for the vet nurse

-• Statutory liability covers fines if Safe Work Australia investigates and finds inadequate animal handling procedures or risk controls
+• Statutory liability covers fines if the state WHS regulator investigates and finds inadequate animal handling procedures or risk controls

-• Animal handling protocols, muzzle policies, and staff training records are critical risk management and defence evidence
+• Animal handling protocols, muzzle policies, chemical restraint guidelines and staff training records are critical risk management evidence

 Fire Destroys the Veterinary Clinic

-An electrical fault causes a fire that severely damages your veterinary clinic.
-Surgical equipment, diagnostic machines, pharmacy stock, and patient records are destroyed.
+An electrical fault causes a fire that severely damages your clinic.
+Surgical equipment, diagnostic machines, pharmacy stock and patient records are destroyed.
 Animals in overnight care must be evacuated.

-• Business interruption covers lost income while the practice is closed, which could be 3-12 months for a full rebuild
+• Business interruption covers lost income while the practice is closed, which could be three to twelve months for a full rebuild

-• Offsite data backups and emergency plans for overnight animal patients are essential preparedness measures
+• Offsite data backups and emergency plans for hospitalised patients are essential preparedness measures

 Misdiagnosis Leads to Delayed Treatment